Spokn AI

 Find out how MaxContact helps businesses like yours.

-How to reduce average handle time (AHT) while improving customer experience in your call centre
+How to reduce average handle time in your call centre

 Average handling time (AHT) is a key measure of the efficiency of your call centre.
 Very simply, the faster calls are dealt with, the more you can get through and – theoretically – the happier your customers will be.